The Fine Art of Letter Writing And Why You Should Keep It Alive

-In this century of technological wonders, the handwritten letter still retains a certain power and charm that cell phones, Palm Pilots and e-mails cannot replace.
+In this century of technological wonders, the handwritten letter still retains a certain power and charm that cell phones and e-mails cannot replace.
 Perhaps it is because it asks that we slow down a little and take the time to shape our thoughts and write our words with precision and sensitivity.
 A gem of a line has the lyrical essence of a warm and happy friendship.

 “Printed thank-you notes from a gift shop are not acceptable as tokens of gratitude.
 Gratitude does not come pre-packaged.”